-- AD Bridge Enterprise 8.5.3 or later.
-When you install AD Bridge Enterprise, you must include the smartcard option.
+- AD Bridge 8.5.3 or later.
+When you install AD Bridge, you must include the smartcard option.

-AD Bridge Enterprise 8.5.3 or later.
+AD Bridge 8.5.3 or later.
 ActiviIdentity's 32-bit driver ActiveClient is no longer installed.

 - Linux computers (64-bit) need a 3rd party Smart Card driver installed.
 For example, OpenSC provides support for PIV II Smart Cards.

 The AD Bridge Smart Card service supports 64-bit versions of Red Hat Enterprise Linux 6.x or later.